apache/cloudstack-documentation/source/adminguide/service_offerings.rst

-In fixed offering the Number of CPUs, Memory and CPU frequency in each service offerings are predefined by the CloudStack administrator, in custom unconstrained offerings they are left undefined so that the end-user can enter their own desired values when creating a guest instance.
+In fixed offering the Number of CPUs, Memory and CPU frequency in each service offerings are predefined by the CloudStack administrator, in custom unconstrained offerings they are left undefined so that the end-user can enter their own desired values when creating a Guest Instance.
 Since 4.13 custom constrained offerings have been introduced to allow the end-user to enter the number of CPUs and memory required within constraints set by the administrator.
 The constraints can be different for different custom constrained offerings.
 This is useful to reduce